Iris winogradowii: Description

 It has pale primrose yellow flowers, with green spots on the falls, the scented flowers are up 5 cm tall and emerge between April and May.
 With stem and flower the plant reaches a height of 10–15 cm.
 The leaves emerge after flowering and grow up to 30–40 cm.
 It has between 2–4 leaves each growing season.

 Taxonomy

 It is sometimes known from the common name of Wingradoff's iris.

 It was named after P.Z.
-Winogradow-Nitikin who first described it.
+Winogradow-Nikitin who first described it.

 It was first found in 1914 and then published and described by Aleksandr Vasiljevich Fomin in 'Schedule Herb Flora Caucasus'.
 Vol.4 on page 88 in 1914.

 An illustration was seen in 1961 in the 'Collins Guide to Bulbs'.
 It was grown in Australia from seed provided by the Komarov Botanical Institute in St. Petersburg in 1972.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003, then updated on 1 December 2004.

 Iris winogradowii is an accepted name by the RHS.
 The iris later gained the RHS's Award of Garden Merit.